Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Experiments

-\paragraph{Rewards and evaluations.} We employ rule-based reward models that score rollouts, following standard practices in mathematical reasoning evaluation.
+\paragraph{Rewards and evaluations.} We employ rule-based reward models that score rollouts, following standard practices in reasoning evaluation.
 Specifically, we reward an answer for correctness, format compliance, and the right number of thinking tags separately, resulting in a discrete but non-binary reward function.
-Details are provided in \cref{subsec:rewards}.
+We provide additional details about the reward models \cref{subsec:rewards}.